Curriculum for the Bioregion Course CollectionHelp

 Environment and Society: Science & Values

-Daniel Sherman, Environmental Policy & Decision Making University of PUget Sound
+Daniel Sherman, University of Puget Sound

 The course uses approaches from the natural sciences, social sciences, and humanities to introduce the ways in which human social, political, economic, and cultural systems interact with systems in the non-human ...